Canon 200D versus Canon 40D

-If the number of relative strengths (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 5 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 5 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 200D and the 40D in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 200D or the 40D.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.